carolzy/event_searh_0327/README.md

 - `recommendations.html` - Company recommendations display
 - And other supporting templates

-## Static Assets
+### Static Assets

 The `static` directory contains:
 - CSS files for styling
 - JavaScript files for client-side functionality
 - Favicon and other assets

-## Configuration
+### Configuration

 - `requirements.txt` - Python dependencies

-## Target Users
+## Who We Serve

+- **Primary Persona**: Startup founders in San Francisco and New York
+  - *Specific focus*: AI startup founders
+  - *Niche segment*: LLM Observability startups
-- B2B Sales Professionals
+- **B2B Sales Professionals** looking to identify ideal prospects
-- VCs/Investors
-- Journalists
-- Job Seekers

-## Core User Flow

-1. Event Recommendations with key ppl at that event most possible to be the buyer of the user's product
-2. Company recommendations where these ppl (met at the events) work
-3. Why these companies are a good match as buyers
-4. Quotes from recent interviews of leaders who work at these companies.
+- **VCs/Investors** seeking promising connections
+- **Journalists** researching industry trends and key players
+- **Job Seekers** targeting companies aligned with their expertise

-## Engineering and Product Innovation
+## Engineering Innovation

-1. We try to use a more dynamic approach matching the products' that the users are selling with the best events where they can find their future buyers.
+1. We employ a dynamic approach to match your offerings with the optimal events where you'll find future buyers
-2.
+2. Our streamlined database structure eliminates the need to store all events/company/leader/article/quote recommendations at the user level
+3. The system matches the "memory vector" generated from each conversation with the most compatible events, creating a personalized experience

+---

+*Atom.ai: Where meaningful connections become transformative opportunities.*